Luminar Technologies Inc [LAZR] stock Resumed by BofA Securities analyst, price target now $5

-Luminar Technologies Inc [NASDAQ: LAZR] traded at a low on 10/30/23, posting a -6.95 loss after which it closed the day’ session at $3.08.
+Luminar Technologies Inc [NASDAQ: LAZR] plunged by -$0.11 during the normal trading session on Monday and reaching a high of $3.99 during the day while it closed the day at $3.58.
 The company report on October 6, 2023 at 12:15 PM that Luminar Achieves Critical Production Milestone for Volvo Cars Program.

 Luminar successfully passes series production ‘Run at Rate’ test leading up to Volvo EX90 launch.